SoftCreatR/warp-up/README.md

 #### Additional notes

 * You may want to execute Warp-Up on your dedicated server or VPS.
 Please note, that many IP addresses and ranges are blocked by Cloudflare (e.g. Hetzner) thus they're unable to connect to the cloudflareclient.com API.
-Instead, you should run Warp-Up on your local machine (on Windows, set up [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
+Instead, you should run Warp-Up on your local machine.

 * API requests are limited and may result in error responses.
 In this case, make sure, that you increase the interval option when running Warp-Up or omit the `--interval` argument to use the default value of 20 seconds.